Meningitis is an inflammation of the membranes (meninges) surrounding your brain and spinal cord.

 The treatment depends on the type of meningitis you or your child has.

-If the cause of your meningitis is a herpes virus, there's an antiviral medication available.
+If the cause of your meningitis is a herpes virus, an antiviral medication is available.

 Other types of meningitis

-Fungal meningitis treatments are associated with harmful side effects, so treatment is often deferred until a laboratory can confirm the cause is fungal.
+Fungal meningitis is treated with antifungal medications.
+However, these medications can have serious side effects, so treatment may be deferred until a laboratory can confirm that the cause is fungal.
+Chronic meningitis is treated based on the underlying cause, which is often fungal.

-Non-infectious meningitis due to allergic reaction or autoimmune disease may be treated with cortisonelike medications.
+Noninfectious meningitis due to allergic reaction or autoimmune disease may be treated with cortisone medications.
 In some cases, no treatment may be required, because the condition can resolve on its own.
-Cancer related meningitis requires therapy for the individual cancer.
+Cancer-related meningitis requires therapy for the individual cancer.

 Meningitis typically results from contagious infections.
 Common bacteria or viruses that can cause meningitis can spread through coughing, sneezing, kissing, or sharing eating utensils, a toothbrush or a cigarette.
 You're also at increased risk if you live or work with someone who has the disease.